UniGO: Global Opportunity Program

 • You’ll explore the connections between place, culture, technology and sustainability in a new 25 credit point elective unit offered over the summer break.

-• Then you’ll undertake your three-week overseas trip between 9 - 29 January 2025 with a group of 30 students, accompanied by teaching staff and our partners on the ground.
+• Then you’ll undertake your four-week overseas trip between 10 January - 7 February 2026 with a group of 30 students, accompanied by teaching staff and our partners on the ground.

 • You’ll visit a diverse range of environmental sustainability initiatives delivered by not-for-profit and community groups and, wherever possible, we will introduce you to University of Tasmania Alumni and Australian volunteers working in-country.